mascholten123/Code-Old/README.md

-This is my master thesis code
+This is my master thesis code.
-This is a locla  change on the MAC
+This is a local  change on the MAC.
+Weqre re-editing it on the Cloud